Temple of Azure Clouds

 The Temple of Azure Clouds, Blue Cloud Temple, or Biyun Temple (碧云寺 (Bìyún Sì)), is a Buddhist temple located in the eastern part of the Western Hills, just outside the north gate of Fragrant Hills (Xiangshan) Park, in Haidian District, Beijing, China, approximately 20 km from the city center.
-It was built in the 14th century (possibly in 1331), during the Yuan dynasty (1271–1368) and was expanded in 1748.

-The temple, which is built on six levels over an elevation of nearly 100 meters, is known for its fine scenery.
-The temple also includes the Sun Yat-sen Memorial Hall, which is located at the center of the temple complex.
+The temple was first established in the 1331 during the Yuan dynasty, when a descendant of Yelü Chucai donated his residence to be made into a temple.

+By the Ming dynasty, the temple had attracted the attention of two powerful eunuchs, Yu Jing and Wei Zhongxian, who each coveted its auspicious fengshui as a site for retirement and burial.
+Their successive expansions in 1514 and 1623 transformed the temple into one of the most magnificent monasteries in Beijing.
+The temple was further renovated and expanded in 1748 at the orders of the Qianlong Emperor in the Qing dynasty.

+In 1925, the temple served as the lying-in-state site for Sun Yat-sen following his death in Beijing, and now houses the Sun Yat-sen Memorial Hall, with a crystal coffin presented by the Soviet government in 1925 in his memory.

 Two other prominent features are the Arhats Hall and the Vajrasana Pagoda.

-Inside Sun Yat-sen Memorial Hall lies an empty crystal coffin presented by the Soviet government in 1925 in memory of Sun Yat-sen (his body had already been entombed and placed at the temple pagoda until its relocation to Nanjing in 1929).
-Photos of Sun Yat-sen, his handwriting, books and statue are also on display on two sides.

 There are 512 statues, which include 500 wooden Arhats, 11 Bodhisattvas and one statue of Ji Gong (a famous Buddhist monk) inside the Hall of Arhats.
 All the Arhats are vivid, life-size statues with different poses and expressions.
 It has been said that two of these Arhats were the statues of the Kangxi Emperor and the Qianlong Emperor of the Qing dynasty (1644–1911).
 In addition to these life-sized images, there is a miniature statue of Ji Gong perched on an overhead beam.